jgreener64/phd_thesis/README.md

 - Abbreviations: TR-FRET, PPI
 - Italicisation throughout
 - Active site should really be ATP-binding site for CDK2, also consistent name for ANS site
+- Refer to all parts of figures in main text

 ## Thesis outline